defi-wonderland/prophet-modules/docs/src/content/modules/finality/callback_module.md

 ### Key Methods

-- `decodeRequestData(bytes32 _requestId)`: Returns the decoded data for a request.
+- `decodeRequestData(bytes calldata _data)`: Returns the decoded data for a request.
-- `finalizeRequest(bytes32 _requestId, address)`: Executing the callback call on the target.
+- `finalizeRequest`: Executing the callback call on the target.

 ### Request Parameters